 - Offer exceptional service.
 You won’t succeed at getting any referrals at all unless the quality of your service goes above and beyond the standard for your industry.
 Your company should shine.

 - Don’t accept just any referral.
 A referral is only valuable if it’s a quality one.
 Don’t ask customers to recommend just anyone to your company.
-The people they recommend should be ones with similar interests, who would be genuine attracted to your business and what it has to offer.
+The people they recommend should be ones with similar interests, who would be genuinely attracted to your business and what it has to offer.
 A list of random names will do nothing for you.
+Have you created a set of buyer personas for your business yet?
+This can help.

 - Integrate your referral requests with other marketing strategies.
 Need some ideas?
 We have the best of the best when it comes to examples of marketing strategies.